SamboyCoding/Fmod5Sharp/README.md

 [![NuGet](https://img.shields.io/nuget/v/Fmod5Sharp?)](https://www.nuget.org/packages/Fmod5Sharp/)

-This library allows you to read FMOD 5 sound bank files (they start with the characters FSB5) into their contained samples, and then export those samples to ogg files (assuming the contained data is vorbis-encoded).
+This library allows you to read FMOD 5 sound bank files (they start with the characters FSB5) into their contained samples, and then export those samples to standard file formats (assuming the contained data format is supported).

 Support for more encodings can be added as requested.